mtsokol/jax-ai-stack/docs/JAX_time_series_classification.md

 import tqdm
 ```

-## Dataset
+## Load the dataset

-We load dataset files into NumPy arrays, add singleton dimention to take into
+We load dataset files into NumPy arrays, add singleton dimension to take convolution features
-the account convolution features, and change `-1` label to `0` value:
+into account, and change `-1` label to `0` (so that the expected values are `0` and `1`):

 ```{code-cell} ipython3
 def prepare_ucr_dataset() -> tuple: